-The Primary Care Core Faculty are role models and mentors to residents, intimately involved in their education and training.
-Each faculty member has dedicated their career to clinical primary care and to medical education, shaping the next generation of primary care leaders.
+The Primary Care Core Faculty are role models and mentors to the residents, intimately involved in their education and training.
+Each faculty member has dedicated his/her career to clinical primary care and to medical education, shaping the next generation of primary care leaders.

 Lee Shearer, M.D.Program Director, Primary Care Track, Assistant Professor of Medicine, Division of General Internal Medicine, WCIMA

 Dr. Lee Shearer is a graduate of the University of Pennsylvania School of Medicine and did her postdoctoral training in primary care internal medicine at NewYork-Presbyterian Hospital/Weill Cornell Medical Center, followed by a fellowship in adolescent medicine at Columbia University Medical Center.
-She served as Chief Resident for the Weill Cornell Internal Medicine Residency Program, thereafter joining the faculty.
-She is Co-Director of the Primary Care Internal Medicine Residency Track.
-In addition to precepting the residents and developing a young adult health curriculum and clinic, she devotes much of her time to mentoring the primary care residents in their research, academic, career and life endeavors.
+She served as Chief Resident for the Weill Cornell Internal Medicine residency program, thereafter joining the faculty.
+She is Director of the Primary Care Internal Medicine residency track.
+In addition to precepting the residents and developing a young adult health curriculum and clinic, she devotes much of her time to mentoring the Primary Care residents in their research, academic, career, and life endeavors.
 She highly values her interaction with the residents and her door is always open.

 Helene Strauss, M.D.Associate Program Director, Primary Care Track, Instructor in Medicine, Division of General Internal Medicine, WCIMA